Reddit relationships – 3 tips to boost intimacy

 It means we don’t have to witness the rejection from others that we expect.

-The best way to overcome shame is to expose it to a supportive, loving, and accepting person who will stay connected to you and will perhaps show you that your needs are normal, healthy, and accepted.
+The best way to overcome shame is to expose it to a supportive, loving, and accepting person who will stay connected to you and perhaps show you that your needs are normal, healthy, and accepted.

 Shame Share exercise